Genesis: Evolving Attack Strategies for LLM Web Agent Red-Teaming: Conclusion

 \section{Conclusion}

 In this work, we presented Genesis, a web agent red-teaming framework that systematically discovers, summarizes, and evolves reusable attack strategies.
-By introducing the genetic algorithm with a hybrid strategy representation that encompasses both natural language descriptions and executable code modules, our framework mirrors the systematic methodology employed by human red-teamers.
 Through comprehensive experiments against state-of-the-art web agents across diverse real-world tasks, we demonstrated that Genesis achieves superior attack success rates while discovering novel and transferable strategies.
 Our work highlights the importance of strategic summarization in understanding and mitigating vulnerabilities of autonomous agents, providing a foundation for developing more robust and secure web agent systems.